Hand division hero

 The Duke Division of Hand Surgery brings together expert faculty from surgery, plastic surgery, and orthopaedic surgery to form a cohesive team, delivering exceptional care to patients in need of hand and upper extremity surgical treatments.

-The Division of Hand Surgery offers exceptional care for a wide range of conditions, from common issues such as arthritis, fractures, and cysts to complex challenges like reattaching hands, fingers, and thumbs after amputation.
-Our specialists also provide expert treatment for wrist pain, injuries, and sports-related conditions.
+The Duke Division of Hand Surgery offers expert care for a wide range of conditions—from everyday concerns such as arthritis, fractures, and cysts to complex injuries that require advanced surgical intervention.
+Our specialists are highly experienced in treating wrist pain, sports-related injuries, and traumatic conditions involving the hand and upper extremity.

-Duke's plastic surgery hand experts lead the way in innovative procedures, including reattaching amputated hands, fingers, and thumbs, as well as utilizing microsurgical techniques to repair damaged nerves and arteries.
-Notably, Duke is among only about 10 hospitals in the United States to have successfully performed a hand transplant.
+Duke’s plastic surgery hand experts are nationally recognized for their innovation in microsurgical techniques, including the reattachment of amputated hands, fingers, and thumbs, as well as the repair of damaged nerves and arteries.
+Notably, Duke is one of only about 10 hospitals in the United States to have successfully performed a hand transplant, demonstrating its commitment to pushing the boundaries of what is possible in hand surgery.

 Patient Care